 Your Space offers therapeutic services in Caritas Anchor House to our resident group, particularly those who face issues with their mental health, as well as activities and support groups for members of the local community, including:

 - Therapeutic wellbeing service

-- Connecting Elders groups, where members help prepare light lunches and participate in various social and recreational activities aiming to connect local elders and reduce levels of isolation
+- Connecting Elders groups, where members help prepare light lunches and participate in various social, recreational and craft activities aiming to connect and engage local elders and reduce levels of isolation

-- Connecting Families groups, a mother a child group with regular trips and activities arranged to help improve local connections and improve the level of quality interactive time between local parents and their children
+- Connecting Families groups, a parent and child group with regular trips and activities arranged to help improve local connections and improve the level of quality interactive time between local parents and their children

-- A self-help group, with sessions covering issues such as reaching your full potential, dealing with abuse and anger management and helping people to build their resilience
+- Group sessions covering issues such as reaching your full potential, dealing with abuse and anger management and helping people to build their resilience

 Problematic coping areas with high prevalence are:

 - Avoidance (debt and health)

 For more information on Your Space, please email us.